nigroup/pypet/doc/source/cookbook/environment.rst

 stored if you actually perform single runs.
 Hence, records are stored if you use one of following three functions:
 :func:`~pypet.environment.Environment.f_run`, or :func:`~pypet.environment.Environment.f_pipeline`,
-or :func:`~pypet.environment.Environment.f_continue` and your simulation succeeds and does not crash.
+or :func:`~pypet.environment.Environment.f_resume` and your simulation succeeds and does not crash.